 - San Francisco Psychological Association (SFPA)

-I strive to live a life that is exciting and meaningful with an even balance between hard-work and fun.
+I strive to live a life that is exciting and meaningful, with an even balance between hard-work and fun.
 I grew up in Iowa and life has taken me to Chicago, Los Angeles, and the San Francisco Bay Area.
-I enjoy traveling, hiking, camping, cooking, photography, and exploring this beautiful city.
+I enjoy traveling, hiking, camping, running, cooking, taking photos, decorating, hand lettering, and exploring this beautiful city.
 I find nature, laughter, dance, art, yoga, and connecting with others to be therapeutic.
 I am also an animal-lover, a life-long learner, and a Midwesterner at heart.